lucianothesilva/hyperv-to-proxmox/README.md

 `chmod 740 /var/lib/vz/images/103`

-After this is done transfer the .qcow2 file to proxmox via Filezilla, using ssh credentials over port 22.
+After this is done transfer the .qcow2 file to this folder via Filezilla, using ssh credentials over port 22.

+(In my environment this was note the correct path, but I was unable to copy to the proper one due to a bug, so I did everything in here then moved the file via the web interface)

 Once the transfer is finished go back into the Proxmox shell and run the following command: